Skip to main content.

 The MIDI protocol is a serial data communications protocol using on a "current loop" physical layer, and using a Baud rate of 31250 bps.
 This article shows the electronics needed to convert between current loop and the RS232 signal levels.
 The circuit can be connected directly to the RS232 port of the H0420 MP3 player.
 In the second part, the article covers the "software protocol" of MIDI and develops a simple script to send and receive MIDI commands.

-Power-outputs for the H0420 programmable MP3 controller/player
+Power-outputs for the programmable audio controller/player

 A voltage inverter circuit

-The programmable MP3 player directly supports LCDs with a HD44780 controller and a positive LC-driving voltage.
+The programmable MP3 player model H0420 directly supports LCDs with a HD44780 controller and a positive LC-driving voltage.
 With the voltage inverter described here, you can also attach LCDs that need a negative LC-driving voltage.

 H0420 Internals